molgenis/molgenis.org/public/documentation/ref-emx.md

 | homepage   | http://www.molgenis.org | http://www.molgenis.org | homepage               |            |             |
 | docs       | http://some.url         | http://www.molgenis.org | Documentation and Help | EDAM       | http://edamontology.org/topic_3061 |

-Required columns:
+## Required columns

+### identifier
-* identifier : unique name of this tag, such that it can be referenced
+unique name of this tag, such that it can be referenced

+### label
-* label : the human readable label of the tag (e.g. the 'like' tag as shown above).
+the human readable label of the tag (e.g. the 'like' tag as shown above).

-Optional columns:
+## Optional columns

+### objectIRI
-* objectIRI: url to the value object (will become an hyperlink in the user interface)
+url to the value object (will become an hyperlink in the user interface)

+### relationLabel
-* relationLabel: human readible label of the relation, e.g. 'Documentation and Help'
+human readible label of the relation, e.g. 'Documentation and Help'

+### relationIRI
-* relationIRI: url to the relation definition, e.g. http://edamontology.org/topic_3061
+url to the relation definition, e.g. http://edamontology.org/topic_3061

+### codeSystem
-* codeSystem: name of the code system used, e.g. EDAM
+name of the code system used, e.g. EDAM

 # Internationalization